-An epic tale, Book One and Two are available now.
-Book Three is in final editing for publication in Fall 2021.
-Book 4 is in work for publication in 2022.
+An epic tale, Book One, Two, and Three are available now.
+Book Four is in work for publication in 2023.
 Published by Stadia Books: www.CryForJerusalem.com

 “…vividly and intelligently depicted… the plot is as gripping as it is historically edifying, remarkably authentic, and rigorously researched.
-An impressive blend of historical portrayal and dramatic fiction.”–Kirkus Reviews
+An impressive blend of historical portrayal and dramatic fiction.”

-One of our historical fiction projects working with the author, Dr. Ward Sanford: A series of four novels covering the seven years leading up to the destruction of Jerusalem and its Temple by the Roman Empire in 70 CE. —Dennis Lowery
+One of our historical fiction projects working with the author, Dr. Ward Sanford: A series of four novels covering the seven years leading up to the destruction of Jerusalem and its Temple by the Roman Empire in 70 CE. —Dennis Lowery–Kirkus Reviews

 Order at Amazon